aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 `maxCount` can be used to limit the maximum number of values a property can have in the parsed graph.

-For example we could modify the profile discussed in section 2.1 to limit not only the value of the protocol schemes but also the number of protocols that can defined on a single one:
+For example we could modify the profile discussed in section 2.1 to limit not only the value of the protocol schemes but also the number of protocols that can defined on a single Web API:

 File: *./examples/example3/profile2.yaml*
 ```yaml